-- 1) Proper sizing of culverts, pipes, etc., shall be by acceptable established engineering practice. - 2) Design storm frequency requirements shall be as follows: - a) Major streams, rivers, bridges, culverts: fifty (50) year storm or flood of record. - b) Minor brook culverts: fifteen (15) year storm. - c) Storm sewers: ten (10) year storm. - 3) A sample set of the calculations used in sizing the various pipes and a list of the variables used must be submitted to the City Engineer's office.
-Failure to include this information could result in a delay of the review process. - B) Standards of construction. - 1) All IMPROVEMENTS shall meet the specifications of American Association of State Highway Transportation Officials (AASHTO) in regards to material and strength requirements. - 2) Catch basins or drop inlets shall be equal to New Hampshire Standard Type A with three (3) foot sumps. - 3) Minimum-size pipe shall be twelve (12) inches in diameter for storm drains.
-Minimum size culvert shall be fifteen (15) inches diameter. - 4) All pipes shall be one (1) of the following:
+- A. Design. - (1) Proper sizing of culverts, pipes, etc., shall be by acceptable established engineering practice. - (2) Design storm frequency requirements shall be as follows: - (a) Major streams, rivers, bridges, culverts: fifty (50) year storm or flood of record. - (b) Minor brook culverts: fifteen (15) year storm. - (c) Storm sewers: ten (10) year storm.

+- (3) A sample set of the calculations used in sizing the various pipes and a list of the variables used must be submitted to the City Engineer's office.
+Failure to include this information could result in a delay of the review process. - B. Standards of construction. - (1) All IMPROVEMENTS shall meet the specifications of American Association of State Highway Transportation Officials (AASHTO) in regards to material and strength requirements. - (2) Catch basins or drop inlets shall be equal to New Hampshire Standard Type A with three (3) foot sumps or four (4) foot sumps with hoods if required by the City Engineer. - (3) Minimum-size pipe shall be twelve (12) inches in diameter for storm drains.
+Minimum size culvert shall be fifteen (15) inches diameter. - (4) All pipes shall be one (1) of the following:

 TYPICAL USE RCP HDPE PVC

 Culverts Х Х

-Storm drains Х Х Х
+Storm drains X Х Х

-Drive culverts Х Х
+Drive culverts X X

 Underdrain (six inch) Х Х

 Overdrain (six inch) Х

-Notes: X = acceptable; RCP = reinforced concrete pipe (Class III minimum); PVC = Polyvinyl SDR 35 pipe; HDPE = High-density polyethylene [Amended 08-26-08 per Planning Board]
+Notes: X = acceptable; RCP = reinforced concrete pipe (Class III minimum); PVC = Polyvinyl SDR 35 pipe; HDPE = High-density polyethylene

-- 5) There shall be a three (3) foot minimum cover over all pipes. - 6) Culvert headwalls/endwalls, when required, shall be either concrete or mortar rubble masonry. - 7) EROSION protection of ditches or pipe outlets shall be provided where soil and/or velocity conditions warrant protection by paving or use of stone. - 8) No STORM WATER pipe, catch basin, drainage inlet or other pipes (floor drains) used to drain surface water shall be connected to any sanitary sewer system.
+- (5) There shall be a three (3) foot minimum cover over all pipes. - (6) Culvert headwalls/endwalls, when required, shall be either concrete or mortar rubble masonry. - (7) EROSION protection of ditches or pipe outlets shall be provided where soil and/or velocity conditions warrant protection by paving or use of stone. - (8) No STORM WATER pipe, catch basin, drainage inlet or other pipes (floor drains) used to drain surface water shall be connected to any sanitary sewer system.